e-kwsm/optking/docs/source/convergence.rst

 .. |delta|  unicode:: U+0394

-Optking utilizes a number of optimization presets which mirror and/or mimic the optmization behavior from a number of popular Quantum Chemistry packages.
+Optking utilizes a number of optimization presets which mirror and/or mimic the optimization behavior from a number of popular Quantum Chemistry packages.
 These may be selected with the *G_CONVERGENCE* keyword.
 Descriptions of each preset may be found below.
 See Notes [#fe] and [#ff] for clarification on what combinations of criteria are required or allowed.